-If you have experienced an issue with your water supply in England and would like to register a complaint please follow the steps below.
+If you have experienced an issue with your water supply in England and would like to register a complaint, please follow the steps below.
+For issues with your water supply in Scotland please click here.
 For issues with your water supply in Scotland please click here.

-We will always try and do everything we can to ensure that you are completely satisfied, but problems can arise which means that sometimes this is not the case.
-In an effort to ensure that in these instances your issue is resolved quickly and to your satisfaction, we have put together the following complaints procedure.
+We will always try and do everything we can to ensure that you are completely satisfied, but we understand that problems can sometimes arise.
+To ensure your complaint is resolved quickly and to your satisfaction, we have put together the following complaints procedure.

-- If the Customer Resolution Team and/or the Consumer Council for Water is unable to resolve your complaint or the complaint was raised to us more than 40 working days (8 weeks) ago, you can take your complaint to the Water Redress Scheme (WATRS).
+If you’re still unhappy after reaching the end of both our and CCW’s process, you can take your complaint to the Water Redress Scheme (WATRS).
 For more information on WATRS you can visit https://www.watrs.org/.

 Alternative Dispute Resolution Code of Conduct